anthonylangsworth/OrderBot/doc/Goals.md

 |Ignore   |(None)|(None)|(None)|Never|

 Note:
 1. The bot does not check whether a minor faction targeted with a `Retreat` goal is non-native.
-Using a `Retreat` goal with a non-native minor faction will continually generate suggestions to work against that minor faction.
+Using a `Retreat` goal with a native minor faction will continually generate suggestions to work against that minor faction.
-2. The bot does not check whether a minor faction is already in the Expansion state.
+2. The bot does not check whether a minor faction targetd with an `Expand` goal is already in the Expansion state.
 Using a `Expand` goal in this case will generate suggestions to keep the influence above 75%.
 3. `Retreat` and `Expand` goals remain until removed.
 Auto-remove may be added in the future.

 ## Principles